typelevel/squants/README.md

 val vector = DoubleVector(1.2, 4.3, 2.3, 5.4)   // a Four-dimensional vector
 ```

-These features are experimental in the current version and the API may undergo significant change before final release.

 ## Market Package
 Market Types are similar but not quite the same as other quantities in the library.
 The primary type, Money, is derived from Quantity, and its Units of Measure are Currencies.
-However, because the conversion multipliers between units can not be predefined, many of the behaviors have been
+However, because the conversion multipliers between units can not be predefined,
-overridden and augmented to realize correct behavior.
+many of the behaviors have been overridden and augmented to realize correct behavior.

 ### Money
 A Quantity of purchasing power measured in units we call Currencies.